 Crack a joke: "Humor can diffuse a rough situation and warm your partner up to you," she says.

-"Contempt is a powerful feeling that can absolutely be worked through, go away, and be resolved when dealt with openly, honestly, and directly," Dr. Fran says.
+"Contempt is a powerful feeling that can absolutely be worked through, go away, and be resolved when dealt with openly, honestly, and directly," Dr. Walfish says.
 "Sometimes couples need help from a clean-slate third party.
 Reach out to a therapist, pastor, rabbi, priest, counselor, or psychologist if you need an objective guide."